-Board and Committee Meetings in Fiscal 2021
+Board and Committee Meetings in Fiscal 2022

-In Fiscal 2021, the Board had six meetings, the Compensation Committee had eight meetings, the Regulatory Committee and the Executive Committee had one meeting each, the Audit Committee had six meetings, and the Corporate Governance Committee did not have any meetings.
+In the fiscal year ended April 30, 2022 ("Fiscal 2022"), the Board had eleven meetings, the Compensation Committee had one meeting, the Audit Committee had four meetings, and the Regulatory Committee, the Executive Committee, and the Corporate Governance Committee did not have any meetings.

-There were no directors (who were incumbent at the time), who attended fewer than 75 percent of the aggregate total number of Board meetings and meetings of the Board committees of which the director was a member during Fiscal 2021.
+There were no directors (who were incumbent at the time) except for Dr. Joan Prince, who attended fewer than 75 percent of the aggregate total number of Board meetings and meetings of the Board committees of which the director was a member during Fiscal 2022.